evangalen/mavenized-ng-directive-testing/README.md

+# --> The repo has been "manually" forked from vojtajina/ng-directive-testing repo.

 # Testing directive – the easy way

 Directives in [AngularJS] encapsulate all of the custom DOM manipulation that happens in an AngularJS application.